electric-eloquence/fepper/README.md

 syntax and object-orientation makes the code mostly self-documenting.
 The entry point to the `Fepper` class is in
 <a href="https://github.com/electric-eloquence/fepper-npm/blob/dev/core/fepper.js" target="_blank">
 Fepper NPM at `core/fepper.js`</a>.
-You are free to require it and intantiate it as you please.
+You are free to require it and instantiate it as you please.

 There is currently no public API for object-oriented Fepper.
 To express demand for one,